Ruta graveolens: Culinary use

 Rue has a culinary use, but since it is bitter and gastric discomfort may be experienced by some individuals, it is used sparingly.
 Although used more extensively as a culinary herb in former times, it is not typically found in modern cuisine.
-Due to small amounts of toxins it contains, it must be used in small amounts, and should be avoided by pregnant women or women who have liver issues.
+Due to small amounts of toxins it contains, it must be used in small amounts, and should be avoided by pregnant women or people who have liver issues.

 It has a variety of other culinary uses: